Eihcir0/code_camp_sim/readme.md

 The primary technical challenges will be:

-- Planning to intricate simulation logic, which is still far from complete as of the writing of this document.
+- Planning simulation logic, which is still far from complete as of the writing of this document.
 - Remembering how to create a backend in Rails.
 - Remembering how to use React.js.
 - Figuring out how to use the REPL.IT API.